 Our paper falls into two broad areas: green supply chain under government subsidies and the operations-finance interface.

-Research in the first stream covers on several themes, including technological investment and innovation [11, 12, 13], low-carbon supply chain management [14, 15, 16, 17], and government incentives [18, 19, 20, 21].
+Research in the first stream covers on several themes, including technological investment and innovation(Ma et al., 2019), low-carbon supply chain management(Atasu et al., 2020; Chen, 2001; Eslamipoor, 2023a, 2023b), and government incentives(Alizamir et al., 2019; Berenguer et al., 2017).
 Our paper is more closely related to the literature that studies the impact of policy instruments on abatement investments and green transactions of the supply chain.
 In this branch, numerous studies focus on the impact of regulations and subsidies on the green supply chain.
-For example, Cohen et al. [20] demonstrated that the subsidy mechanism coordinates the government and the supply chain without harming the consumers' interests.
-Yenipazarli [22] illustrates how government regulations affect environmental R&D incentives and emissions costs.
-Krass et al. [4] show that for eras with substantial environmental damage, a combined carbon tax and subsidy policy has larger social benefits since it boosts pollution costs and decreases investment costs to mitigate them.
-Hafezi and Zolfagharinia [23] reveal that it is crucial for the government to exercise prudence while implementing regulations, as firms may prioritize bigger profits above maintaining a satisfactory environmental level.
-Bi et al. [24] reported that there exists a strong correlation between government subsidies and several factors such as the degree of green technology, the coefficient of environmental improvement, and the coefficient of unit cost growth.
+For example, Cohen(Cohen et al., 2015) demonstrated that the subsidy mechanism coordinates the government and the supply chain without harming the consumers' interests.
+Yenipazarli (Yenipazarli, 2019) illustrates how government regulations affect environmental R&D incentives and emissions costs.
+Krass(Krass and Ovchinnikov, 2011) shows that for eras with substantial environmental damage, a combined carbon tax and subsidy policy has larger social benefits since it boosts pollution costs and decreases investment costs to mitigate them.
+Hafezi(Hafezi and Zolfagharinia, 2018) reveals that it is crucial for the government to exercise prudence while implementing regulations, as firms may prioritize bigger profits above maintaining a satisfactory environmental level.
+Bi et al. (Gongbing Bi et al., 2017) reported that there exists a strong correlation between government subsidies and several factors such as the degree of green technology, the coefficient of environmental improvement, and the coefficient of unit cost growth.
 Therefore, the government can expand the scope of subsidized enterprises when the budget is sufficient.

 Also, numerous research examined policy consequences when the subsidy's target varies.
-Li et al. [25] explored the difference between government subsidies based on levels of emission reduction technology and revealed that the wholesale price is the highest when the government subsidizes the retailer. de la Rue du Can et al. [26] indicate that the impact of financial incentives on efficient technologies effects better.
-This inspires financial policies for the diffusion of new abatement technologies.
-Jin et al. [27] investigated the implications of policies that provide loan guarantees to banks and interest subsidies to firms.
-They also suggested specific conditions for the implementation of these policies, shedding light on concerns with the practice of granting credit subsidies for financing emission reduction efforts.
-Primarily, there exists a predominance of scholarly investigations about subsidies that are contingent upon operational activities; however, there is a relatively limited body of research concerning subsidies that are contingent for loans and investments in abatement.
+Li et al. (Li et al., 2021) explored the difference between government subsidies based on levels of emission reduction technology and revealed that the wholesale price is the highest when the government subsidizes the retailer.
+Jin et al. (30) investigated the implications of policies that provide loan guarantees to banks and interest subsidies to firms.
+They also suggested specific conditions for the implementation of these policies, shedding light on concerns with the practice of granting credit subsidies that are contingent upon operational activities, however, there is a relatively limited body of research concerning subsidies that are contingent for loans and investments in abatement.